Itokoku: Sangunnaminamikoji Ruins

 The Sangunnaminamikoji Site (National Historic Site) is a Yayoi era tomb of the middle Yayoi period, and is said to be a 'royal tomb' with two jar coffin tombs.

 The coffin tomb No. 1 has 1 copper sword, 2 Dohoku, 1 Douka, 8 or more broken pieces of glass, 3 glass Kudatama, 3 pieces of glass Kudatama 60 or more, copper mirror 31 or more surfaces, gilded copper four-leaf zaguar for eight individuals, for example.
 In addition, 1 Tetsuzoku and 1 small glass bead were excavated.

-Most of the mirrors are of the heavy circle or Naikokamonkyo style, beginning with "Kiyoseihaku", and the outer rim matching a mirror with an uchigyoka design, which has been handed down at Shōfuku-ji Temple in Hakata-ku, Fukuoka City, has been excavated.
+Most of the mirrors are of the heavy circle or Flower mirror style, beginning with "Kiyoseihaku", and the outer rim matching a mirror with an uchigyoka design, which has been handed down at Shōfuku-ji Temple in Hakata-ku, Fukuoka City, has been excavated.
 The diameter of this mirror is 16.4 centimeters.

 The No. 2 jar coffin tomb is located close (15 cm across) to the northwest of the No. 1 jar coffin tomb.
 Inside the jar coffin, a mirror with an inner flower pattern (Sunlight mirror) was found in its original position.
 The bronze mirror is 6.5 cm in diameter and bears the inscription "Seeing the light of the sun, it will be very clear under the heavens.

 The burial accessories consisted of 22 bronze mirrors (1 with a nebula design, 4 with inscription on inner band mirror, 1 with a heavy circle design, and 16 sun mirrors), 12 small glass jade beads, 1 hard jade bead, and a glass hanging decoration (measuring less than 1 cm in diameter and dark blue in color). dark blue) were excavated.
 Many of the bronze mirrors are around 6.5 cm in diameter.

 If Tomb 1 is the "king," Tomb 2 is presumed to be the "queen.
 Tetsunobu Aoyagi wrote that the tomb was a mound tomb with a fill of more than 1.5 meters.

 In a survey conducted in the Heisei period, it was found to have a "perforated ditch," and it was identified as a "square perforated ditch tomb," and it is currently being reconstructed as such.